fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/message-queue-trigger-kind-keda.md

 Message queue trigger kind can be specified using "mqtkind" flag.
 By default, "mqtkind" is set to "fission" which creates regular [message queue trigger](https://docs.fission.io/docs/triggers/message-queue-trigger/).
 To create message queue trigger of kind keda one must specify "mqtkind=keda".

-When you a create message queue trigger of kind keda, it creates a (ScaledObject and a TriggerAuthentication)[https://keda.sh/docs/1.5/concepts/#custom-resources-crd].
+When you a create message queue trigger of kind keda, it creates a [ScaledObject and a TriggerAuthentication](https://keda.sh/docs/1.5/concepts/#custom-resources-crd).
 The ScaledObjects represent the desired mapping between an event source (e.g. Apache Kafka) and the Kubernetes deployment.
 A ScaledObject may also reference a TriggerAuthentication which contains the authentication configuration or secrets to monitor the event source.
 For successful creation of these objects, user should specify the following fields while creating a message queue trigger.

 1. pollinginterval: Interval to check the message source for up/down scaling operation of consumers
 2. cooldownperiod: The period to wait after the last trigger reported active before scaling the consumer back to 0
 3. minreplicacount: Minimum number of replicas of consumers to scale down to
 4. maxreplicacount: Maximum number of replicas of consumers to scale up to
 5. metadata: Metadata needed for connecting to source system in format: --metadata key1=value1 --metadata key2=value2
-6. secret: Name of secret object (secret fields must be similarly specified as in mentioned for (particular Scaler)[https://keda.sh/docs/1.5/scalers/])
+6. secret: Name of secret object (secret fields must be similarly specified as in mentioned for [particular Scaler](https://keda.sh/docs/1.5/scalers/])

-Lets create message queue trigger with information of the kafka scaler with sasl auth enabled (described here)[https://keda.sh/docs/1.5/scalers/apache-kafka/#example]
+Lets create message queue trigger with information of the kafka scaler with sasl auth enabled [described here](https://keda.sh/docs/1.5/scalers/apache-kafka/#example)

 ```bash
 $ fission mqt create --name mqttest --function consumer --mqtype kafka \